sockethub/sockethub/packages/platform-xmpp/API.md

 <a name="XMPP+query"></a>

 ## xmpP.query(job, done)
-Indicate an intent to query something (ie. get a list of users in a room).
+Indicate an intent to query something (e.g. get a list of users in a room).

 **Kind**: instance method of [<code>XMPP</code>](#XMPP)
 <table>